brammerc/brammerc.github.io/research/suitbias/index.md

 	</ul>
 	<div class="description">
 		<h1 class="cards-head"><a href="{{ site.url }}/research/suitbias/introduction.html" title="Read more">World-record bedlam</a></h1>
-		<h2>The rate and prevalence of records records</h2> <!-- limit to 37 characters -->
+		<h2>The rate and prevalence of records</h2> <!-- limit to 37 characters -->
-		<p class="summary">The historical performance trend illuminates outlying performances Swimmers with access to the suits had an advantage over others depending on their lane assign</p>
+		<p class="summary">Swimmers with access to the suits had an advantage over others depending on their lane assignment Swimmers with access to the suits had an advantage over others depending on their lane assignment how many more</p>
 		<a href="{{ site.url }}/research/suitbias/introduction.html">Read More</a>
 	</div>
 </div>